pinpinmiguel/CSC6301-Project-4/README.md

 java -version
 javac -version
 ```
-No dependencies required as well.
+No dependencies on external libraries required as well.

 ### Hardware
 - Any modern system capable of running Java